loopwerk/loopwerk.io/content/articles/2025-06-03-drf-action-serializers.md

     pass
 ```

-If you’re using [drf-spectacular](https://drf-spectacular.readthedocs.io/) to document your API (and if you’re not - you should), then the following code will make sure that the correct serializers are used for the response and request.
+If you’re using [drf-spectacular](https://drf-spectacular.readthedocs.io/) to document your API (and if you’re not - you should), then the following code will make sure that the correct serializers are used for the request and response.

 ```python
 from drf_spectacular.openapi import AutoSchema